WordPress Member Directory Plugin Tutorial with Searchable Table & Profiles

 By default, your member directory table will include columns for title, content, author and date.
 Some of these are more relevant to a blog than a directory of members.
 Next, I’ll show you how to customise the columns and various other elements of your WordPress member directory.

 The WordPress table plugin Posts Table Pro comes with lots of options to control how your member directory looks and behaves.
-You can read about all the options in the documentation.
+You can read about all the options in the knowledge base.
 Here’s a summary of the ones most relevant to a WordPress member directory.

 Choose your columns appear in the table